iCon Developer Guide

 2. iCon adds the policy

-3. iCon shows a success message & generates a policy ID
+3. iCon shows a success message & returns a policy ID to the user

 Use case ends.